percwg/perc-wg/double/draft-ietf-perc-double.md

 inner (end-to-end) algorithm.
 We rely on an external key management protocol to ensure this property.

-Modifications by the intermediary result in the recipient getting two values for changed parameters (original and modified).
+Modifications by the intermediary results in the recipient getting two values for changed parameters (original and modified).
 The recipient will have to choose which to use; there is risk in using either that depends on the session setup.

 The security properties for both the inner (end-to-end) and outer (hop-by-hop) key holders are the same as the security properties of